XDamianX-coder/Molecular_descriptors_app/README.md

 Hints: You need to drop environment.yaml file in directory such like: C:\Users\{user_name}.
 You need to use cd to get to directory where Descriptors_app.py is.
+In 4th point You can use your own NAME.
 If You have any issue, contact me: dam.now22@protonmail.com